denibulkashvili/FacebookPostScraper/README.md

     ```
 3. Rename `env.sample` into `.env` and update with your login info
 4. Update seach keyword and other ssearch settings in `start.py`
+5. Download [chrome driver](https://chromedriver.chromium.org/downloads) and copy it into the root directory
-5. Run `python start.py` from the terminal
+6. Run `python start.py` from the terminal